 © Jeff Matthews

 (Jan 22) MAV stands for Museo Archeologico Virtuale (Virtual Archaeological Museum).
-It is the result of collaboration between the town of Ercolano (Herculaneum) and the Province of Naples that created the Integrated Center for the Enhancement of the Herculaneum Excavations.
-The museum is a few steps away from the archaeological excavations of ancient Herculaneum.
+Collaboration between the town of Ercolano and the Province of Naples has led to the creation of the Integrated Center for the Enhancement of the Herculaneum Excavations. ("Ercolano" is the modern town; the Roman name "Herculaneum" refers to the ancient archaeological site) The museum is a few steps away from that site.
 From its promotional literature...
 "It is a center of culture and technology applied to cultural heritage and communication among the most advanced in Italy.
 Inside is a unique and extraordinary museum: a virtual and interactive tour [with] the excitement of an amazing journey back through time just before the Plinian eruption in 79 AD that destroyed the Roman cities of Pompeii and Herculaneum."
 There are more than seventy multimedia installations dedicated to the sites of Pompeii, Herculaneum (pictured), Baia, Stabiae [Castellammare] and Capri .
 At Via IV Novembre #44 in Ercolano.
 Phone:+39 081 1980 6511.

 - (Jan 22) After years of restoration, the Gothic basements and chambers at the foundations of the San Martino museum have reopened.
 When they say Gothic, they're not kidding.
 The pointed arches and rib vaults in the basements, however, are about all that remain of the original Gothic design of this former Carthusian monastery from 1325.
 (It was, however, built on the site of a earlier Norman fortress from 1170.)
 The long corridors, the chambers, and the walls hold more than 150 engraved tablets, statues and other artifacts.
 It may all now be visited on Saturdays and Sundays.
 Guided tours are available at 11.30 but must be booked in advance (tel.
 39 081 229 4568).

 - (Jan 27) I see that the now highly tourist-conscious town of Matera south of Naples has converted many of its famous caves into upscale "spiritual hotels".
 "Sleeping in our caves is a mystical experience," says one proprietor.
 "You'll find your spirit and the real essence of life," touts he.
 And only a few Ibaloi elders in the Philippines know the location of the 80 secret caves where, according to one paper, the people used to "smoke their elders."
 Dude, relax — here it means "smoke" as in smoked ham, cured by smoke in order to prepare them to be "fire mummies."
-(Sorry.)
+(Your guess is as good as mine.)
 Tibetan Buddhism, as well, speaks of four grand universal caves just as good as any desert for meditation.
 And so on around the world.
 I offer no judgment on why paleolithic peoples moved into caves in the first place and started ornamenting the walls.
-I might have thought that caves were just easier-you don't have to build them-and they can be more easily defended from wild animals and Trick-or-Treaters.
+I might have thought that caves were just easier.
+You don't have to build them and they can be more easily defended from wild animals and Trick-or-Treaters.
 Nor do I know if the paintings at Altamira or Lascaux are just what they seem to be or if they were dictated by a sense of magic or early religious thinking.
 (I tried to call Levi-Strauss and ask him, but he was busy sewing blue-jeans and composing waltzes.
 He'll get back to me.)
 If "cave churches" interest you, there are many in southern Italy (see this link).
 The image (right) is of the church of Sotterra di Paola in Calabria.
-The word, itself, Sotterra, means 'underground'.
+Sotterra means 'underground'.

 Villa Comunale, the public park in Naples.